Garage Door Noise

 Loose chain drive

-A loose chain drive is one of the most common reasons people experiment with a noisy sectional garage door.
+A loose chain drive is one of the most common reasons people experiment with a noisy garage door.
 If your garage doors use a chain drive to open and close, it may have come loose and started making that noise.

 If it does not appear to be loose, try lubricating the chain drive.
 In some cases, this will be enough to mute the sound.